rothgar/netdata-wiki/Article:-Introducing-netdata.md

 # Introducing netdata

-Linux, non disruptive, real-time monitoring and visualization, in the greatest possible detail.
+Linux, real-time performance monitoring, in the greatest possible detail!

 [Click here for a live demo of **netdata**](http://netdata.firehol.org).